Logo

 5.

-Henry Cuellar has survived multiple competitive primary races in recent years, most notably in 2020 and 2022.
+Henry Cuellar has since been comfortably reelected in every general election while surviving a number of competitive primary races, most notably in 2020 and 2022.

 6.